vuejs/router/docs/guide/migration/index.md

 You can also extend the TypeScript definition of the `Router` interface to add the `app` property.

-**Reason**: Vue 3 applications do not exist in Vue 2 and now we property support multiple applications using the same Router instance, so having an `app` property would have been misleading because it would have been the application instead of the root instance.
+**Reason**: Vue 3 applications do not exist in Vue 2 and now we properly support multiple applications using the same Router instance, so having an `app` property would have been misleading because it would have been the application instead of the root instance.

 ### Passing content to route components' `<slot>`